47solar/nf_lit/README.md

 * View the list of blocks.<br>
 </bold></strong></a>

-## You must have iptables pre-installed !
+## You must have nftables pre-installed !

 ## Clone IpLit
 ``` Shell